SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[3.2.0-beta](https://www.dropbox.com/s/3xgfajv70hugbw8/Simulator%20Controller%203.2.0-beta.zip?dl=1) (First stable build for Release 3.2.0.
+[3.2.0-rc1](https://www.dropbox.com/s/xhz3jkoy000hwlj/Simulator%20Controller%203.2.0-rc1.zip?dl=1) (Release candidate for Release 3.2.0.
 New features: Shared memory data provider for Automobilista 2, New controller action "execute" to execute any command, Integration of Automobilista 2 with Jona and Cato, New "Pitstop" mode for "AMS2" plugin.
 Including documentation and update procedure.)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-320) of this version and all the versions you might have skipped, before installing and using this version.